stenczelt/pkp-lego/ev3-sensors.rst

-EV3 Matlab Toolkit - Sensors Introduction and Low-Pass Filters
+EV3 Sensors Introduction and Low-Pass Filters
 ============================================================================

 The EV3 Matlab toolkit provides a collection of functions to read sensors and control motors.
 Here, we will go through an example program to analyse and manipulate sensor data.